 A haunting manifestation of our messed up relationship with our planet.— Time Out London

 The UK premiere of Sun & Sea is presented by LIFT, the Albany and Serpentine as part of LIFT 2022, Back to Earth and We Are Lewisham.

 We Are Lewisham is presented by Lewisham Council in partnership with the Albany.
 London Borough of Culture is a Mayor of London initiative.

-Supported by the Embassy of Lithuania and the Lithuanian Culture Institute.
+Supported by the Embassy of Lithuania and in association with the Lithuanian Culture Institute.